spring-projects/spring-petclinic/readme.md

 ![Dev Perspective](switch-perspective.png)

-And create a new MySQL instance by clicking the `+Add` button and choose `Database` type:
+And create a new MySQL instance by clicking the `+Add` button and choose the `Database` option:

 ![Add DB](db.png)